laggycomputer/pushflow/readme.md

 ## Dependencies + Implementation Details

+The `.env.example` files are meant to ease local development/deployment and are not required; the template will set most environment variables out of the box.

+What you do need to do:
 * You must set up Google OAuth: https://developers.google.com/identity/protocols/oauth2/web-server#enable-apis
 * **You should set `$JWT_SECRET` to a strong passphrase.** This passphrase protects all session creation on the dashboard.
 Failure to do so may result in CSRF attacks by guessing of certain secrets in the OAuth flow.